Articles About RWE OWI Platform

 Positioning Recovery in the Process Chain

 Where you place metal recovery in your preprocessing line matters more than which equipment you buy.
 Recovering metals before size reduction means you're pulling larger, cleaner pieces that command higher scrap prices.
 But it also means your shredder or hammer mill lasts dramatically longer — blade replacement intervals can double when metal is removed upstream.
-Some operators prefer a two-point approach: coarse magnetic separation before shredding, then eddy current and fine magnetic separation after.
+So some operators prefer a two-point approach: coarse magnetic separation before shredding, then eddy current and fine magnetic separation after.
 The post-shred pass catches metal that was embedded or encapsulated in other materials and only became liberated during size reduction.

 For facilities running zero-waste-to-landfill solutions, metal recovery is non-negotiable.
 You cannot claim a circular economy model while sending recoverable aluminum and copper into a thermal reactor where they become worthless slag.
 The metals were manufactured with enormous energy inputs — recovering them avoids 95% of the energy required to produce virgin aluminum and roughly 85% for copper.
 That carbon accounting alone can shift a facility's ESG profile significantly.